 An Advanced High-Performance Hosting Stack

-The stack of Pagely is built on top of Amazon Web Services.
+The tech stack of Pagely is built on top of Amazon Web Services.
 This provides you with almost unlimited resources, a sophisticated toolkit, and allows you to direct high amounts of web traffic to your site without sacrificing performance.
 And all this is done while providing developers the flexibility and speed that other managed WordPress hosting solutions just cannot provide.
 In addition, with access to AWS, customers can access 13 global data centers around the globe.

 A Managed WordPress Hosting plan offers you an effortless means to update your WordPress core and plugins.
 As a matter of fact, a well-managed WordPress host runs auto-updates for you.
 Experts will keep your software fresh and analyze the effect of updates on your site through automated tests after each update.